julianna-778/DTE-LBM-Files/README.md

 This repo dedicates itself to serving the needs of the Lung Balloon Model subteam who aim to improve their file organization and version control

 ## Are you looking for the final files?
-Find the file, "LBM_Final_PCB.zip" in the PCB folder :3
+[Here](https://github.com/julianna-778/DTE-LBM-Files/blob/main/PCB%20Files/LBM_Final_PCB.zip) are the final PCB files :3

 ## New to KiCad?
 Use this [ppw](https://uflorida-my.sharepoint.com/:p:/g/personal/j_gonzalez4_ufl_edu/ESTzj3oRa_5OslOHV_pKu_4B9L4kbTTlhvHuZAgVIsMCGw?e=MtXirV) to get started on...
 1. Learning about what KiCad is